Corynaeus: Narrative

 In book six of the Aeneid, Corynaeus is mentioned as performing part of the burial ritual for the musician Misenus that will allow Aeneas to descend into the underworld.
 Corynaeus then performs the lustration ritual that follows, to purify the Trojans from contact with the dead body, by walking around them three times while sprinkling dew from an olive branch, and saying words of farewell.
 Christian Gottlob Heyne and John Conington agree that Corynaeus is specified here merely for the sake of specifying a character.

 In book nine, Corynaeus is killed by the archer Asilas during Turnus' raid on the Trojan camp.
 This is during a battle scene, with several alternating Trojan and Latin deaths seemingly designed to indicate that the state of the battle is even at this point.

 In book twelve, during the final battle against Turnus at Laurentum, Corynaeus is described as a bold warrior.
-He takes a burning firebrand from an altar, throws it into the face of the warrior Ebysus, and grabs and forces him to the ground with one knee before stabbing him in the side.
+He takes a burning firebrand from an altar, throws it into the face of the warrior Ebysus, then grabs him and forces him to the ground with one knee before stabbing him in the side.
 J. G. Cooper suggests that Corynaeus had been offering sacrifices at the altar when the battle began, calling him a Trojan priest, which recalls his role in book six.